turingschool-examples/whats-cookin-starter-kit/README.md

     - Add recipes to their "Recipes To Cook" section
     - Remove recipes from their "Recipes To Cook" section
     - Search recipes based on ingredients, names, or keywords
+    - Add ingredients to their pantry
+    - Remove ingredients from their pantry
+    - "Cook A Recipe" once they obtain the right ingredients and amounts
 - Access data using the fetch API
 - Testing to ensure stability for all `Classes`

 ## Possible Future Extensions
-- Allow user to create their own profile and "stock" their pantry
+- Allow user to create their own profile
 - Create a shopping list for required recipe ingredients
 - Give the user an option so search recipes with "And" or "Or" logic
 - Sort recipes based upon cheapest, most popular, highly rated, etc.